EndPointCorp/end-point-blog/2013/01/25/javascript-driven-interactive.html.md

 title: JavaScript-driven Interactive Highlighting
 ---

-One project I've been involved in for almost two years here at End Point is the [H2O project](http://cyber.law.harvard.edu/research/h2o).
+One project I’ve been involved in for almost two years here at End Point is the [H2O project](https://cyber.law.harvard.edu/research/h2o).
 The Ruby on Rails web application behind H2O serves as a platform for creating, editing, organizing, consuming and sharing course materials that is used by professors and their students.

 One of the most interesting UI elements of this project is the requirement to allow highlighting and annotating text interactively.
 For example, when one reads a physical textbook for a college course, they may highlight and mark it up in various ways with different colors and add annotated text.
 They may also highlight a section that is particularly important for an upcoming exam, or they may highlight another section with a different color and notes that may be needed for a paper.

 <img border="0" src="/blog/2013/01/25/javascript-driven-interactive/image-0.jpeg" width="300"/>

-An example of highlighted text, by [sergis on Flickr](http://www.flickr.com/photos/srgblog/7366596592/)
+An example of highlighted text, by [sergis on Flickr](https://www.flickr.com/photos/srgblog/7366596592/)

 The H2O project has required support for digitizing interactive highlighting and annotating.
 Since individual text is not selectable as a DOM element, each word is wrapped into an individual DOM element that is selectable, hoverable, and has DOM properties that we can assign it.
 For example, we have the following text: